rbock44/okfw-sarama-go/README.md

-# okfw-sarama-go
+# Opinionated Kafka Framework - Implementation with Samara Framework

-Opinionated Kafka Framework Sarama Implementation
+Implements the OKF with samara.